0xFFF-Team/Blog/content/about.md

 toc = false
 +++

-Hack for fun!
 We were founded in January 2024.
+If you ask me what 0xFFF means, you look at the ASCII code(:

 If you wanna join pls send email to T_0xFFF@163.com.
 ## Selected Awards